whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

+---
+title: Rating Porn, Foreign Language, Did Not Load, and Upsetting‑Offensive Results
+meta:
+  - name: description
+    content: Porn, Foreign Language, Did Not Load, and Upsetting‑Offensive flags are assigned to result blocks when appropriate.
+---

 # Rating Porn, Foreign Language, Did Not Load, and Upsetting‑Offensive Results

 You will assign **Porn**, **Foreign Language**, **Did Not Load**, and **Upsetting‑Offensive** flags to result blocks when appropriate.
 Some rating tasks may ask you to identify **Not‑for‑Everyone** results.
 All flags are query-independent, meaning that they do not depend on the query.
 Here is a screenshot of the flags: